 When the voltage is only 12 volts, no electrical junction boxes are required for this type of installation.
 Splices are made using wire connectors in the open air.

 These particular recessed cabinet lights have their trims held in place by magnets.
 No screws.

 The low voltage power transformer that supplies power to the recessed lights is located on one of the open shelves.
 The transformer wall outlet is controlled by the wall switch in the back splash below.
 At the request of the client, I changed the plug on the transformer cord to an angle plug so that it would be flatter.

-The books cover the low voltage transformer on the open shelf.
-There was not many choices for locating the transformer.
+The books cover the low-voltage transformer on the open shelf.
+There were not many choices for locating the transformer.
 I could have put it in a base cabinet, but there weren’t any.
-The location of the transformer was discussed with the homeowner prior to me installing the wiring.
+The location of the transformer was discussed with the homeowner prior to my installing the wiring.

 What choices would you make in your kitchen as to the location of the low voltage transformer for the kitchen cabinet lights?